-John’s catastrophic loss and product liability practice generally focuses on defending service providers, product manufacturers, and distributors in complex fire and explosion litigation.
+John’s catastrophic loss and product liability practice generally focuses on defending service providers, product manufacturers, and product distributors.
 John maintains a nationwide litigation practice involving high-exposure fires and explosions and other catastrophic events.
 His service-industry clients include propane suppliers, engineering firms, electricians, and HVAC companies.
-John’s experience further includes lawsuits involving consumer products, semiconductor devices, FDA-regulated products, sensors, automotive manufacturing equipment, circuit breakers, and pneumatic conveying systems.
+John’s experience further includes lawsuits involving computer dusting sprays (inhalation abuse), consumer products, semiconductor devices, FDA-regulated products, sensors, automotive manufacturing equipment, circuit breakers, and pneumatic conveying systems.

 As a mechanical engineering student, he was the leader of a zero-gravity research group that conducted an experiment aboard NASA’s KC-135 microgravity laboratory.
 Although he lacks empirical research on the topic, John is rather confident that he is one of a miniscule number of attorneys that have flown in a zero-gravity environment.
 Before going to law school, John worked as a sales engineer with a small, high-tech company focusing on nanomechanical surface-testing techniques.
 John’s industry experience also includes working in product design and manufacturing groups at a process-control instrumentation manufacturer and a few summers working in a municipal civil engineering department.

 Outside the office, John enjoys following the Minnesota Twins, cooking, reading, amateur astronomy, going to the lake, and spending time with his family.
 John previously served on the City of Eagan’s Energy and Environment Advisory Commission.